 cd ~ git clone https://github.com/linuxacademy/googledataengineer

-- Create Pub/Sub Topic
+- Create a Pub/Sub Topic

 gcloud pubsub topics create sandiego